 In October of the 2001, US officials interrupted the operations of the Three Mile Island plant in Pennsylvania for four hours and suspended flights in the neighbors airports, under a "credible threat" of terrorism.
 The alert returned to reveal a false alarm.

-A threat has occurred in Belgium, where a senior BR-2 reactor official at the Belgian nuclear research center has been the subject of clandestine video recordings, by a complicit suspect in the Paris terrorist attack of 13 November 2015 that he made 130 victims.
-The Belgian police discovered the material while searching the house of a person who had ties with the terrorist group of the Islamic State.
-The Belgian authorities hypothesized that the group was trying to find a way to collect radioactive materials from the research center, perhaps abducting the senior official or one of his family members.
-A first step in the construction of a bomb.
+A threat arose in Belgium, where a senior BR-2 reactor officer at the Belgian Nuclear Research Center was the subject of clandestine video recordings by a suspected accomplice in the November 13, 2015 Paris terrorist attack. claimed 130 victims.
+Belgian police uncovered the material while searching the home of a person who had ties to the Islamic State terrorist group.
+Belgian authorities speculated that the group was trying to find a way to collect radioactive materials from the research center, possibly by kidnapping the senior official or one of his family members.
+A first step in building a bomb.

 And what about countries like North Korea, Iran, Syria and Libya?
-These countries have been at the center of the question during the last decade.
-Are they still a serious threat?
+These countries have been at the center of the issue over the past decade.
+Am I still a serious threat?

-In the past, all the rogue countries with nuclear facilities, even if not bombs, such as North Korea, Iran, Syria, Iraq, Libya, have been considered as potential suppliers of chemical or nuclear weapons to terrorist organizations.
+In the past, all rogue countries with nuclear infrastructure, even if not bombs, such as North Korea, Iran, Syria, Iraq, Libya, have been viewed as potential suppliers of chemical or nuclear weapons to terrorist organizations.

 During the seven years of civil war, Syria, which had a huge chemical arsenal spread out in about fifty bases, lost control of some of these infrastructures.
 However, most of the known chemical attacks in Syria were staged by the Bashar al-Assad regime against military and civilian opposition, with chlorine and sarin.

 In Iraq, even though in the 1990s most of the chemical plants were eliminated by international inspectors, the huge Al Muthanna CW complex was occupied by ISIS in the 2014.
-In destroyed underground structures probably remained a certain amount of chemical agents, especially mustard gas.
-The first known chemical attack of the Islamic State was in July of 2014, against the Kurds in the besieged city of Kobani, in northern Syria.
-Then other attacks against the Kurdish Peshmerga forces followed in Iraq ...
+In destroyed underground structures probably had a certain amount of chemicals left, especially mustard gas.
+The first known chemical attack by the Islamic State was in July 2014, against the Kurds in the besieged city of Kobani, in northern Syria.
+Then followed other attacks on Kurdish Peshmerga forces in Iraq ...

 Former experts of Saddam Hussein of chemical war were active in the ranks of ISIS.
 Salih Jasim Muhammed Falah al-Sabawi (also known as "Abu Malik"), a chemical weapons expert who joined ISIS in the 2005 was killed in January 2015 in a targeted US attack near Mosul.
 He had worked at the Muthanna Chemical Weapons Production Plant and was known as a mid-level fighter who provided means to develop chemical weapons.

-Sulayman Dawud al-Bakkar (Abu Dawud), considered the "Emir" of chemical weapons production, who had previously worked for the regime of Saddam Hussein, was captured by US special forces in Iraq.
-It provided information that allowed bombing to ISIS's chemical storage and fabrication facilities, as well as personnel.
+Sulayman Dawud al-Bakkar (Abu Dawud), considered the "Emir" of chemical weapons production, who had previously worked for Saddam Hussein's regime, was captured by US special forces in Iraq.
+It provided information that enabled bombing of ISIS chemical weapons storage and manufacturing facilities, as well as the personnel employed.

-If we take a look at the history of the attacks, jihadists and the decisions of Osama Bin Laden to develop projects of biological and chemical attacks, the failure has been total.
-The only serious work was done by a Malaysian commander, AQ member, also involved in the preparation of the 11 September attacks: he tried to build a laboratory first in Afghanistan and then in Indonesia.
+If we take a look at the history of the attacks, jihadists and Osama Bin Laden's decisions to develop biological and chemical attack projects, the failure was total.
+The only serious work was carried out by a Malaysian commander, a member of AQ, also involved in the preparation of the 11/XNUMX attacks: he tried to build a laboratory first in Afghanistan and then in Indonesia.
 He was arrested and the projects dismantled.

 The main threat, as mentioned earlier, is today in Iraq and Syria.
 Even though the 90% of the Syrian chemical arsenal has been destroyed through a Russian-American agreement in 2013, the regime still has some resources and could go back to producing new chemicals.
 Nothing is known publicly on the Syrian "biological project".

-There is a potential threat of chemical transfer in Europe, but this is a very difficult operation for ISIS or al-Qaeda.
-There were some attempts in Germany similar to the Belgian episode (documents on a German nuclear plant were found at the Brussels apartment of the Parisian attacker Salah Abdeslam), in Kosovo (ISIS plans to poison the city's water supply of Pristina) and Australia (release of hydrogen sulfide on a scheduled flight), but none has been completed.
+There is a potential threat of chemical transfer to Europe, but this is a very difficult operation even for ISIS or al-Qaeda.
+There have been some attempts in Germany similar to the Belgian incident (documents on a German nuclear plant were found at the Brussels apartment of Paris bomber Salah Abdeslam), in Kosovo (ISIS planned to poison the city's water supply of Pristina) and in Australia (release of hydrogen sulfide on a scheduled flight), but none were accomplished.
 The problem is that even minor tactical attacks can have enormous social and political effects.

-In his report dated 2012 he wrote that, according to Robert S. Litwak, a terrorist group could acquire a nuclear weapon from a foreign state, an unauthorized transfer, or through a theft to a malprotected facility.
+In a report dated 2012 he wrote that, according to Robert S. Litwak, a terrorist group could acquire a nuclear weapon from a foreign state, from an unauthorized transfer or through a theft to a badly protected facility.
 It is still a hypothesis valid?

 In my opinion, the main immediate threat is an attack on existing structures.
-For example, in the October explosion of 2001 in a very important chemical structure in Toulouse, France, thirty people were killed and 2000 wounded.
-At the time information arrived that would have been a terrorist attack.
-More recently, in June 2015, a truck driver - already under surveillance for ties with radical Islamic circles - crashed into an American-owned chemical warehouse in south-eastern France and hung the severed head of his employer.
+For example, in the October 2001 explosion at a very important chemical facility in Toulouse, France, thirty people were killed and 2000 injured.
+At the time, reports came in that it was a terrorist attack.
+More recently, in June 2015, a truck driver - already under surveillance for links to radical Islamic circles - crashed into an American-owned chemical warehouse in southeastern France and hung his employer's severed head.
 I work at one of the gates.
-The performer tried to open containers containing flammable chemicals before being blocked.
-A French security official said the bomber would have apparently the calculations in mixing the substances are wrong.
+The perpetrator tried to open containers containing flammable chemicals before being blocked.
+A French security official said the bomber would apparently wrong calculations in the mixing of substances.